VirgilSecurity/virgil-sdk-go/docs/guides/virgil-key/saving-key.md

 # Saving Key

-This guide shows how to save a **Virgil Key** from the default storage after its [generation](/documentation/guides/virgil-key/generating-key.md).
+This guide shows how to save a **Virgil Key** from the default storage after its [generation](/docs/guides/virgil-key/generating-key.md).

-Before you begin to generate a Virgil Key, Set up your project environment with the [getting started](/documentation/guides/configuration/client-configuration.md) guide.
+Before you begin to generate a Virgil Key, Set up your project environment with the [getting started](/docs/guides/configuration/client-configuration.md) guide.

-In order to save the Virgil Key we need to:
+To save the Virgil Key, we need to:

 - Initialize the **Virgil SDK**: